akhan-msft/aks-day2/docs/modules/Module1/Lab-1b.md

 - Regularly validate the configuration and access between AKS and ACR.

 Remember that resolving access and authentication issues typically involves examining the Kubernetes events and logs, validating the configurations, permissions, and network connectivity, and addressing any identified discrepancies or issues.

+### Useful az cli commands to always start troubleshooting ACR auth issues
+These commands validate you have connectivity to the container registry and the required roles have been assigned to the managed identity.

+- az acr check-health --name <registry name> --ignore-errors --yes
+- az aks check-acr --resource-group <rg> --name <aks cluster> --acr <acrname/login server>

 ### Useful references for ACR authentication issues
 [Troubleshoot Registry login](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-troubleshoot-login)